dankelley/dankelley.github.io/_posts/2013-12-21-day-length.md

 year: 2013
 month: 12
 day: 21
-summary: Day length is calculated for a month
+summary: A method is illustrated for calculating day length, and representing it and its variation graphically.
 description: Day length is calculated for a month
 ---